richarah/docker-chef/README.md

 # docker-chef

-A containerised runtime environment for the [Chef](https://esolangs.org/wiki/Chef) esolang, using a fork of the [RChef interpreter](https://github.com/booleancoercion/rchef) by GitHub user [booleancoercion](https://github.com/booleancoercion).
+A containerised runtime environment for the [Chef](https://esolangs.org/wiki/Chef) esolang, using a fork of the [RChef interpreter](https://github.com/booleancoercion/rchef) originally written by GitHub user [booleancoercion](https://github.com/booleancoercion).

 # Build